FunnelKitBlogs

 You can add checkout optimization techniques such as:

-• Express checkout payments - Add express checkout payment methods such as Google Pay and Apple Pay.
-This allows you to enable one-click checkout, encouraging quick purchases in your store.
+• Express checkout payment options: Add express checkout payment methods such as Google Pay, Apple Pay, Amazon Pay, PayPal Express, etc. This allows you to enable one-click checkout, encouraging quick purchases in your store.

-• Auto-apply coupon codes - Incentivize your shoppers with discount coupons on the checkout page.
+• Auto-apply coupon codes: Incentivize your shoppers with discount coupons on the checkout page.
 It automatically adds a discount to a shopper’s order without them having to enter a coupon code manually.

-• Multi-step field preview - This feature is enabled in multi-step checkout pages.
+• Multi-step field preview: This feature is enabled in multi-step checkout pages.
 It allows you to preview the entered information in different fields for each checkout step as you move through the different steps on the checkout page.
 This way, you can check whether you’ve entered the correct information.
 If not, you can go back and change them anytime.

 Go to the Optimizations section and enable the options you need on your checkout page: